Location services system (Windows/Linux)

 - Data read performance is typically a major factor in overall system performance.

-- Content distribution networks (CDNs) may be considered for improving performance of tiled services for a large, geographically distributed userbase.
+- Content distribution networks (CDNs) may be considered for improving performance of tiled services for a large, geographically distributed user base.

 - Scalability is an important design consideration, as location services systems are typically used heavily within an organization.
 Additionally, usage may increase quickly and unexpectedly as the overall adoption of GIS grows across an organization.